saebyulpark/Mel2word/README.md

 - **[Example_Datasets.zip](https://github.com/saebyulpark/Mel2word/blob/d17607cbd0f3e5755d4421e13b6801c19fed647a/Example_Dataset.zip)**: Includes melody datasets specifically curated for creating dictionaries in the Mel2Word method.
 These datasets exemplify the tokenization process using the MTC-ANN (Meertens Tune Collection), a valuable resource for symbolic music analysis.
 [Reference Link]([insert-reference-link](https://www.liederenbank.nl/mtc/))

-Feel free to explore and utilize these resources for a deeper understanding of the Mel2Word method.

----

 ## Contact